OCD AND ANXIETY

 By joining in, you help ensure a successful transition back home.

 Your child can stay as active in school as possible during his or her stay.
-We hold school daily at the Child Center.
+We hold school daily.
 Rogers’ certified teachers will, with consent, work directly with your child’s school to assess educational needs and help with reintegration.

-The unique environment of the Child Center allows our staff to gauge your child’s ability to interact with other children, to assess his or her progress in therapy activities, and see first-hand how your child will react when facing a variety of challenging situations.
+Our unique environment allows our staff to gauge your child’s ability to interact with other children, to assess his or her progress in therapy activities, and see first-hand how your child will react when facing a variety of challenging situations.

-The center provides structured therapeutic programming seven days per week.
+We provide structured therapeutic treatment seven days per week.
 Here’s what a typical weekday looks like:

-While staying at the Child Center, your child has access to a full range of health specialists specifically trained for their age group, including:
+While staying with us, your child has access to a full range of health specialists specifically trained for their age group, including:

 Our staff stays up-to-date with the latest advances in emotional and behavioral treatment and can provide valuable guidance to help your child reach his or her goals.

 David M. Jacobi, PhD, is a licensed clinical psychologist who specializes in using cognitive behavioral therapy for the treatment of OCD and anxiety disorders.
-He provides clinical consultation ...
+Dr. Jacobi serves as the lead ...

-Cuong Tieu, MD, is the medical director of the Child Center on the Rogers Memorial Hospital–Oconomowoc campus.
-Dr. Tieu specializes in treating children with emotional, learning or behavioral ...
+Cuong Tieu, MD, is the medical director of the OCD and Anxiety Center Children's Residential Care on the Rogers Behavioral Health campus in Oconomowoc.
+Dr. Tieu specializes in treating children ...

 Back to top

-Located on 50 acres of wooded lakefront property in southeastern Wisconsin, parents and children alike enjoy the natural beauty of our surroundings and the Child Center’s comfortable setting.
-The Child Center occupies the first floor of the Child and Adolescent Centers facility which opened on the Oconomowoc, Wisconsin, campus in fall 2012.
-Bright, open community spaces, semi-private bedrooms and a warm, welcoming décor are part of a safe, secure environment.
+Located on 50 acres of wooded lakefront property in southeastern Wisconsin, parents and children alike enjoy the natural beauty of our surroundings in the OCD and Anxiety Center's comfortable setting.
+Located in Oconomowoc, Wisconsin, it's bright, open community spaces, semi-private bedrooms and a warm, welcoming décor are part of a safe, secure environment.

 The Oconomowoc campus, nestled between two lakes, provides an ideal atmosphere for growth.
 An indoor and outdoor ropes and challenge course, gymnasium, courtyard and greenhouse, art studio, playground, hiking trails and open outdoor spaces provide outlets for energy as well as opportunities for your child to discover their personal strengths.